The spirit of rage has been unleashed like oil on a fire.

 Saul from biblical times was completely engulfed in this spirit.

 His pride as king turned to fear, offense and deception regarding a trusted servant, David.
 It built within Saul until it released an uncontrollable rage against David that was completely unfounded.
 No matter what David did to show his honor to Saul, Saul was triggered and convinced that David needed to be removed and destroyed.

 David didn’t engage the rage, in fact, he continued to honor Saul.

 As you go about your day, you will no doubt encounter this rage at some time or another.
 It can rise up at the most unexpected moment and from the most unexpected source.
 But when that rage tries to engage you, don’t.
 Remember it is a call to prayer for the person and the situation.

 Anger is simply an indicator.

 Left unchecked it will always turn to rage which blinds eyes to truth and works to bring about destruction.

 Proverbs tells us that “Pride goes before destruction, and a haughty spirit before a fall.”

-The Pharisees worked to destroy Jesus and remove him from the scene, they were completely convinced they were acting on God’s behalf and with “honor”…yet they were completely deceived.
-The proof is that they were working to destroy and that is what pride seeks to do.
-To destroy people, relationships, and hope.
-It becomes a consuming force.
+The Pharisees worked to destroy Jesus and remove him from the scene.
+They were completely convinced they were acting on God’s behalf and with “honor”…yet they were completely deceived.

 Have you encountered this kind of unjustifiable rage?
 And how did you respond?